TipsyExp/nlh-trainer/docs/COACHING.md

 > **Important (current state vs target):**
 >
 > - The current `/api/coach/advice` implementation still returns a **solver-centric** payload (with a `meta.status` field and `strategy` / `ev_map`) rather than full `AdviceV1`.
-> - The AdviceV1 model is already defined and will become the wire format for `/api/coach/advice` in a later milestone (M3).
+> - The `AdviceV1` model is already defined and is used by internal coach services (e.g. the HU postflop coach) and will become the wire format for `/api/coach/advice` in a later milestone (M3).
-> - Until that migration, clients should be able to consume the existing solver shape and be tolerant of the future AdviceV1 shape.
+> - Until that migration, clients should be able to consume the existing solver shape and be tolerant of the future `AdviceV1` shape.

 ---